daisvke/winkey/README.md

 GetKeyState(VK_CAPITAL) & 0x0001
 ```

-This ensures uppercase letters are detected only when Shift is held or Caps Lock is active.
+Ensures uppercase letters are detected only when Shift is held or Caps Lock is active.

 ---